-The Company has invested in legal entities that are variable interest entities ("VIEs").
+The Company has invested in legal entities that are variable interest entities ("VIE").
 VIEs are consolidated when the investor is the primary beneficiary.
 A primary beneficiary is the variable interest holder in a VIE with both the power to (i) direct the activities of the VIE that most significantly impact the economic performance of the VIE and (ii) the obligation to absorb losses or the right to receive benefits that could potentially be significant to the VIE.

-There were no material VIEs for which the Company has concluded that it is the primary beneficiary at March 31, 2020 or December 31, 2019.
+There were no material VIEs for which the Company has concluded that it is the primary beneficiary at either March 31, 2021 or December 31, 2020.